calculabs/jotform-calculate-choices/README.md

 ## Features

-- Counts occurrences of specific answer choices (A, B, C, D) across all radio button questions
-- Can be added multiple times to track different answer choices
+- Maps answer choices to archetypes:
+  - Answer A → Atlas
+  - Answer B → Seer
+  - Answer C → Envoy
+  - Answer D → Nexus
+- Tracks responses across specified questions
+- Maintains a running count of answers matching the target archetype
 - Updates automatically when form answers change
-- Displays both the choice letter and its corresponding value (1, 2, 3, or 4)
+- Can be added multiple times to track different archetypes
 - Clean, modern UI with real-time updates

 ## Usage

-1. Add the widget to your form (can be added up to 4 times, once for each choice you want to track)
+1. Add the widget to your form (can be added multiple times to track different archetypes)
-2. For each widget instance, configure which choice to track (A, B, C, or D) in the widget settings
+2. Configure the widget settings:
+   - Set the target archetype to track (Atlas, Seer, Envoy, or Nexus)
+   - Specify the question IDs to monitor (comma-separated list)
-3. The widget will automatically count and display how many questions were answered with the specified choice
+3. The widget will automatically count and display how many questions were answered with the specified archetype

 ## Installation